PintoGideon/notes/Javascript/Basics.md

 A parser is a program that reads a piece of text and produces a data structure that reflects the structure of the program contained at that text.

 If the text does not form a valid program, the parser should point out the error.
 Our language will have a simple and uniform syntax.

+### Networks and the Internet

+If you put cables between two computers and allow them to send data back and forth, you can do all kinds of wonderful things.

+A computer can use a netwrok to shoot bits to another computer.
+For any effective communication to arise out of this bit-shooting, the computers on both ends must know what the bits are supposed to represent.
+The meaning of any given sequence of bits depends entirely on the kind of thing that it is tryong to express and on the encoding mechanism used.

+A network protocol describes a style of communication over a network.
+A tcp connection works as follows: one computer must be waiting or listening for other computers to start talking to it.
+To be able to listen for different kinds of communication at the same time on a single machine, each listener has a number (called a port) assosciated by it.

+Another computer can then establish a connection by connecting to the target machine using the correct port number.

+### THe WEB

+The WEB is a set of protocols and formats that allow us to vist page in a browser.
+TO become a part of the web, all you need to do is connect a machine to the internet and have it listen on PORT 80 with the http protocol so that other computer can ask it for documents.

+### Layout

+You may be have notice that different types of elements are laid out differently.